CommodoreOS/PCUAAE/README.md

 4. ATARI Mode - You can run ATARI 800, 800XL/XE and 5200 Emulators, like on PCUAE.
 5. LINUX Mode - LXDE based on this OS https://wiki.lxde.org/en/Main_Page and made by jj0 post here https://thec64community.online/thread/487/thec64-windows-mod.
 6. VICE Mode - Run 7 CBM Machines from the VICE Emulator with VICE Mode Config Menu.
-7. Pandory Mode - With New Background Music and 50/60hz switch under Bash Playlist, this only works in PCUAAE if you run Pandory from USB Menu then it will load Pandory normally.
+7. Pandory Mode - With New Background Music and 50/60hz switch under Bash Playlist.